 function's entry point, and a timeout.

-Our state machine has two states: our Lambda function task, and a success state.
+Our state machine has two states: a Lambda function task, and a

-The function requires that we create a Step Functions Task that invokes our function.
-This
+that we create a Step Functions Task workflow state that invokes our function.
+This Task

-task state is used as the first step in our state machine The success state is added
+state is used as the first step in the state machine.
+The success state is added to

-to the state machine using that task's next()
+the state machine using the Task state's next()

 method.
 The following